VALLEY RIVER CENTER

 Eugene, Oregon

-Plans for a Greater Eugene shopping mall were first announced in June 1964.
-The prospective complex was to occupy a 64-acre tract, located .9 mile northwest of the center city.
-Construction of this regional-class retail hub would not begin until several years later.
+Plans for a regional, Greater Eugene shopping mall were first announced in June 1964.
+The prospective complex was to occupy an 80-acre tract, located .9 mile northwest of the center city.
+Construction would not begin until several years later.
 Meanwhile, the first stores in OAKWAY MALL opened for business.
-This community-class retail and office facility was dedicated in late 1967.
-It was located 1.3 miles east of the prospective regional mall site.
+This community-class retail and office facility, dedicated in late 1967, was located 1.3 miles east of the prospective regional mall site.

 An official dedication was held on August 4, 1969.
 The 16 million dollar mall, encompassing 662,400 leasable square feet, opened as the largest fully-enclosed shopping center in the state.
 It housed a single level of retail, with some stores having basements.
-There was also a partial third level, which contained office spaces.
+There was also a partial mezzanine level, which contained office spaces and public restrooms.

 Sixty stores and services were in business by mid-1970.
 These included Anita Shops ladies' wear, Fabric House, Hardy Shoes, Kaufman Brothers, Petrie's ladies' wear, Nobby Shops ladies' wear and the Junction House Restaurant.
 San Francisco-based Roos-Atkins also operated a 1-level (33,500 square foot) men's wear store.

 Phase three added a 2-level (52,000 square foot), Portland-based Lipmans, which was built on the east side of the existing mall.
-This junior anchor-sized store debuted August 4, 1975.
-With its completion, VALLEY RIVER CENTER encompassed approximately 869,000 leasable square feet.
+This store welcomed first shoppers on August 4, 1975.
+With its completion, VRC encompassed approximately 869,000 leasable square feet.
 In February 1974, WASHINGTON SQUARE had been officially dedicated in the southwestern environs of Portland.
 It spanned over 1 million leasable square feet, making it the largest interior mall in the Beaver State.

-The VALLEY RIVER CENTER Gottschalks went dark, along with the chain, in January 2009.
+The VRC Gottschalks closed, along with the chain, in January 2009.
 The Sports Authority chain went bust in July 2016.
 The VALLEY RIVER CENTER Sports Authority was demolished and replaced by an Outdoor Plaza area.
 The Gottschalks building would sit vacant for 11 years.
-It was finally retenanted by a Round 1 Bowling & Amusement Center, which opened on February 15, 2020.
+Its lower level was retenanted by a Round 1 Bowling & Amusement Center, which opened on for business on February 15, 2020.

 Sources: